 CenterPoint Energy's funding policy is to review amounts annually in accordance with applicable regulations in order to achieve adequate funding of projected benefit obligations.
 Pension expense is allocated to CERC based on covered employees.
 This calculation is intended to allocate pension costs in the same manner as a separate employer plan.
 Assets of the plan are not segregated or restricted by CenterPoint Energy's participating subsidiaries.
-CERC recognized pension expense of \$24 million, \$27 million and \$29 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+CERC recognized pension expense of \$35 million, \$24 million and \$27 million for the years ended December 31, 2016, 2015 and 2014, respectively.

 In addition to the plan, CERC participates in CenterPoint Energy's non-qualified benefit restoration plans, which allow participants to receive the benefits to which they would have been entitled under CenterPoint Energy's non-contributory pension plan except for federally mandated limits on qualified plan benefits or on the level of compensation on which qualified plan benefits may be calculated.
-The expense associated with the non-qualified pension plan was \$2 million for each of the years ended December 31, 2015, 2014 and 2013, respectively.
+The expense associated with the non-qualified pension plan was \$3 million, \$2 million and \$2 million for the years ended December 31, 2016, 2015 and 2014, respectively.